 In the spring of 995, Olav Tryggvason returned back home with a lot of Anglo-Saxon Crux coins in his luggage.
 He probably also brought with him an Anglo-Saxon mint-master because his coins are signed by the Anglo-Saxon name Godwine.

-The silver coin on the picture is from the big treasure found at Igelösa, nearby Lund in Skåne, Sweden.
+The silver coin on the pictures are from the big treasure found at Igelösa, nearby Lund in Skåne, Sweden.

-Olaf Tryggvason (Old Norse: Óláfr Tryggvason, Norwegian: Olav Tryggvason) (960s – 1000) was King of Norway from 995 to 1000 A.D.
-He was the son of Tryggvi Olafsson, king of Viken, and, according to later sagas, the great-grandson of Harald Fairhair, first King of Norway.
+Olaf Tryggvason (Old Norse: Óláfr Tryggvason) was King of Norway from the years 995 to 1000 AD.
+He was the son of Tryggvi Olafsson, king of Viken, and according to the sagas, the great-grandson of Harald Fairhair, first King of Norway.

-Olaf played an important part in the often forcible, on pain of torture or death, conversion of the Norse to Christianity.
-He is said to have built the first church in Norway (in 995) and to have founded the city of Trondheim (in 997).
-A statue of Olaf Tryggvason is located in the city’s central plaza.
+Olaf played an important part in the introduction of Christianity in Norway.
+He is said to have built the first church in about the year 995, and in 997 to have founded the city of Trondheim.

 Text by: Thor Lanesskog, ThorNews